 Shell and Joint’s composition is brightened up by great musical accompaniment, courtesy of Takashi Watanabe.
 The way music is integrated in the unfolding of the ‘narrative’ reveals Hirayabashi as a director with a clear vision.
 Sound is not only used to announce the impeding change between narrative spaces (e.g. from the lobby of the capsule hotel to the laboratory to the sauna), but also used , for instance, to evoke in a lighthearted way the presence of mosquitoes in the narrative space.
 The lightheartedness of this play with music resides in the fact that the sounds underlining the presence of the mosquitos promptly disappear once a human hand has turned the mosquito’s annoying presence into a dead presence (sound-note 1).

 Shell And Joint is a true showcase of Hirabayashi’s talent as director and screenwriter and proof that he has a clear artistic vision.
 Full of visually enticing imagery and strong scenes, Hirabayashi offers a truly compelling exploration of what human existence and non-existence is.
-By concatenating a multitude of slice-of-life sequences – some dead-serious, some hilarious, and some touching, Hirabayashi succeeds in showing the spectator with the fact that within our physical existence language problematizes the way we sexually relate with the other sex as well as the fact that language enables our existence to persist beyond our death.
+By concatenating a multitude of slice-of-life sequences – some dead-serious, some hilarious, and some touching, Hirabayashi succeeds in showing the spectator the fact that within our physical existence language problematizes the way we sexually relate with the other sex as well as that language enables our existence to persist beyond our death.

 Narra-note 1: Besides avoiding the subjective component in the act of suicide, Sakamoto’s theory also avoids the social component, i.e. the fact that the structure of society itself has a role in making people mentally ill or driving them to commit suicide.

 Narra-note 2: While the passing of time introduces the start of life as well as the end of life, the act of copulation, as grasped within the passing of time, can only turn non-existence into existence.